codalytic/Posh-Photo-Utils/readme.md

 At this time, they have only been tested on Windows 7 64bit and Windows 10 64bit, and may work properly only using Powershell version 4.0 or above.

-Please feel free to get in touch if you have any comments, requests etc...
+Please feel free to get in touch if you have any comments, issues, feature-requests etc...

 ## Utility no. 1: "Cull-CR2Files.ps1"